thevickypedia/throne-trader/docs/README.md

 <i>This name draws inspiration from the "Game of Thrones" series, where various characters vie for the Iron Throne,
 symbolizing power, wealth, and influence.
 <br><br>
-"ThroneTrader" signifies the algorithm's quest for dominance in the financial markets.
-<br><br>
-It suggests that my trading algorithm is on a mission to conquer the markets and achieve victory, much like the characters in the show strive to sit upon the Iron Throne.</i>
+"ThroneTrader" signifies the algorithm's quest for dominance in the financial markets, much like the characters in the show strive to sit upon the Iron Throne.

 </details>